Battery Gregg, Fort Mott State Park

 Constructed in 1900 and named in honor of Captain John Gregg who perished in the Spanish American War, Battery Gregg was one of several five-inch coastal gun batteries within Fort Mott.
 First built between 1872 and 1876, Fort Mott was one of three forts constructed to protect the Delaware River.
 The other two forts were Fort Delaware on Patch Island and Fort DuPont in Delaware City.
 The forts were part of a larger post-Civil War effort to modernize the country's coastal defenses.
 Of the original plan of eleven gun emplacements with twenty guns and a mortar battery with 6 emplacements, just two gun emplacements and two magazines in the mortar batteries were built.
-In anticipation of the Spanish-American War (occurring April-August in 1898), the federal government initiated another modernization plan beginning in 1885 and by 1902, Fort Mott was greatly expanded and, interestingly, designed to repel a ground attack.
-Today, The site is now a public park and directly adjacent to it is the Finn's Point National Cemetery, where Confederate prisoners of war and many Union soldiers patrolling Fort Delaware are buried.
+In anticipation of the Spanish-American War (occurring April-August in 1898), the federal government initiated another modernization plan beginning in 1885 and by 1902, Fort Mott was greatly expanded to repel a ground attack.
+Today, The site is now a public park, and directly adjacent to it is the Finn's Point National Cemetery where Confederate prisoners of war and many Union soldiers patrolling Fort Delaware are buried.
 Visitors can explore the fortifications and walk along an interpretive nature trail.